 The company stands out immediately for its 'NextGen VPN Network', now a massive 35,400+ servers in 78 countries (that's double the number of servers we saw in our last review.)

-This isn't just about the numbers, PIA explains.
-The new servers 'utilize better hardware components', '10Gbps network cards instead of 1Gbps', use RAM Disks to ensure 'all sensitive information is lost as soon as the server loses power', and now support both WireGuard and OpenVPN.
+This isn't just about the numbers, PIA says.
+The NextGen servers 'utilize better hardware components', '10Gbps network cards instead of 1Gbps', use RAM Disks to ensure 'all sensitive information is lost as soon as the server loses power', and now support both WireGuard and OpenVPN.